Taylor-DeVries/FinBud/README.md

 ![image](https://github.com/user-attachments/assets/bc264066-8090-4875-9a50-04296a2da19d)

-# Why It Does It ❓
+# Why Is It Important ❓

 Many young people struggle with personal finance due to the complexity and overwhelming nature of traditional methods.
 Virtual Finance Buddy aims to address this by providing a user-friendly, lazy-proof approach that makes financial literacy accessible and actionable for everyone.